 Editor’s Note: As we prepare for July 31st’s fabulous free webinar about using gold ink on digital presses, we thought we’d raise the velvet rope for non-PRO members just this once to give the rest of you a look at just why we’re so excited by this new printing option.
 (PRO members who missed this PRO Tip will want to check out the original story in full, which includes some additional information at the end on setting up your files to take full advantage of gold ink printing.
-And if you’re not a PRO member, why not take a 7-day-free test drive today?)
+And if you’re not a PRO member, why not take a start your PRO membership today?)

 At first people at the recent TYPO conference in San Francisco were rather blasé about the samples.
 “I see, these are printed on a metallic paper.”
 NO. I had a hard time convincing them that the postcards we were giving out were actually printed on a digital press.
 YES, gold ink on a digital press… And when realization dawned, you should have seen their excitement 😉

 It’s been two years – two long years since Kodak announced their breakthrough at DRUPA in Germany: metallic ink for their digital press.
 Then nothing.
 Silence.

 About a year ago, I finally found one beta tester who gave us some insight, but he was one of about three in all of North America, and he had not really done any client work yet.
 And on top of this his ink supply was limited.